qzxtu/Price-Comparison-Tool/README.md

 # Price Comparison Tool

-This program is a price comparison tool that allows users to search for computer products across multiple stores in Panama and find the cheapest price.
+This program is a price comparison tool that allows users to search for computer products across multiple stores in Panamá and find the cheapest price.

 ## Screenshot
 ![PTY](https://cdn.discordapp.com/attachments/1008195045960204348/1104240493560348793/PTY.png)